Are you looking for a way to connect with your daughter intentionally, emotionally, spiritually, and practically?

 - Imagine the benefits of your girl learning how to have a quiet time with the Lord, maybe with each of you holding the other accountable?

 Think of this opportunity much like how a flight attendant instructs the parents to put on their oxygen mask first before attending to their child.
-The first step is for you to grab a copy of Meet the New You (and request the free gifts too by emailing “gifts at elisapulliam dot com”) and work through the content yourself.
+The first step is for you to grab a copy of Meet the New You and work through the content yourself.
 Then, you can plan a time to either do a traditional weekly study together, monthly mother-daughter dates, or a retreat weekend at home or away.

-In this journey, you become both the teacher and mentor, guiding your daughter through the key principles relevant for building her life as a godly woman.
+In this journey, you become both the teacher and mentor, guiding your daughter through the key principles relevant for cultivating her life as a godly woman.

 The discussion questions and activity suggestions provided in this guide will give you the structure you need to bring the content to life as you customize it for your daughter’s age and maturity.
 Of course, if she wants to read the book, you can definitely get her a copy for her to dive into herself.
 The 8-week format provides that type of intentionality and would be great for a college age girl over a summer together.